wjzhengsh/blockchain/howto/peer_deploy_icp.md

 ***[Is this page helpful?
 Tell us.](https://www.surveygizmo.com/s3/4501493/IBM-Blockchain-Documentation)***

 The following instructions describe how to deploy an {{site.data.keyword.blockchainfull}} Platform peer on {{site.data.keyword.cloud_notm}} Private (ICP).
-These instructions allow you connect to an {{site.data.keyword.blockchainfull_notm}} Platform on ICP.
+These instructions allow you to connect to an {{site.data.keyword.blockchainfull_notm}} Platform on ICP.
 If you want to connect a peer to a Starter Plan or Enterprise Plan network on {{site.data.keyword.cloud_notm}}, see [Deploying peers to connect to Starter Plan or Enterprise Plan](peer_deploy_ibp.html).
 {:shortdesc}

-Before you a deploy a peer, review the [Considerations and limitations](../ibp-for-icp-about.html#ibp-icp-considerations).
+Before you deploy a peer, review the [Considerations and limitations](../ibp-for-icp-about.html#ibp-icp-considerations).

 ## Resources required
 {: #peer-resources-required}